Blog archive

 Communications in a crisis

 The past 36 hours haven’t been the best for those travelling with Eurostar.
 Five trains were stranded for hours in the Channel Tunnel without power, light, food, drink, heating or information.
 A further train became stuck near Ebbsfleet yesterday evening.
-The focus today is on the cause of the incident and the safety procedures.
-However the issue that concerns me is how public service companies like Eurostar handle communication in such emergencies.

 20 December 2009